bihealth/sodar-core-legacy/docs/source/app_projectroles_settings.rst

                 }
             ],
         },
-        'DEFAULT_NEXT_URL': '/',  # Custom target redirect URL after the user get logged in.
-Default to /admin if not set.
-This setting will be overwritten if you have parameter ?next= specificed in the login URL.
+        # Custom target redirect URL after the user get logged in.
+        # Defaults to /admin if not set.
+This setting will be overwritten if you
+        # have parameter ?next= specificed in the login URL.
+        'DEFAULT_NEXT_URL': '/',
         # # Optional settings below
         # 'NEW_USER_PROFILE': {
         #     'USER_GROUPS': [],  # The default group name when a new user logs in